 - More than a dozen regular high school students who have helped with archaeology digs, conducted tours and worked on original research about the Jay family history; plus volunteers from the Mount Vernon Youth Bureau and Con Edison for I Love My Park Day.

-Your continued support is essential so that we can continue to offer collaborative, inclusive programs like these to visitors like you and all the public.
+So you can see from our 2016 Year in Review that your support made a difference.
+And your continued support is essential so that we can continue to offer collaborative, inclusive programs like these to visitors like you and all the public.
 Your 100% tax deductible gift today makes that possible.
 Help us continue to imagine – and realize– the possibilities for your park!